Aruba: Infrastructure

 Arubus is a government-owned bus company.
-Its buses operate from 3:30 a.m. until 12:30 am, 365 days a year.
+Its buses operate from 3:30 a.m. until 12:30 a.m., 365 days a year.
 Private minibuses/people movers service zones such as the Hotel Area, San Nicolaas, Santa Cruz and Noord.
 A streetcar service runs on rails on the main street of Oranjestad.

 In December 2009, the first wind farm in Aruba, the Vader Piet Wind Farm, was commissioned.
 With a capacity of 30 MW, it produces a sizeable portion of Aruba's electricity.

 Water- en Energiebedrijf Aruba, N.V.
 (W.E.B.) produces and distributes potable water and power.
-Average daily water consumption in Aruba is about 35,600 m3 (46,500 cu. yd.) per day, and average power generation is 104 MW.
+Average daily water consumption in Aruba is about 35600 m3 per day, and average power generation is 104 MW.
 W.E.B. produces electricity, which is distributed by N.V.
 Elmar.
 Both companies share the same parent holding which is Utilities Aruba N.V.
 The Sunrise Solar Park was installed and opened in 2018.